worldofprasanna/aws-ai-learning-material/chatbot-using-bedrock/lambda/README.md

 # AWS Lambda: Bedrock Model Invocation

 This Lambda function is written in Python and is designed to receive incoming requests, invoke an AWS Bedrock model, and return the model's response.
+Frontend for this is available in `/app` folder

 ## Features